Think back to all the times you’ve been called, “difficult,” “overly-sensitive,” “dramatic,” or “bitch.”🖕🏻

 “Can I ask why you choose to go see your father on your way out West and not come to see us?”

-“Several reasons, but mostly because it’s on my route, there are a few places I want to visit in Ohio, and Chip is riding with me.”
-(Chip is his friend.
-One of the kids that have called me mom and said he wished he had the kind of relationship with his mom that my son has with me. — That Chip.)
+“Several reasons, but mostly because it’s on my route, there are a few places I want to visit in Ohio, and I have a friend riding with me.”

-And I know how this is going to sound to others, probably petty and immature, but unless you deal with the constant disrespect from an adult child, you won’t get it anyway… I simply went over to FB and deleted and blocked my own sons.
+Unless you deal with the constant disrespect from an adult child, you won’t get it anyway, but I simply went over to FB and deleted and blocked my own sons.
 The oldest for his constant verbal abuse, devaluation, and disrespect, and my youngest for not saying anything to him about how he treats me.
 Oh, and I deleted all their friends too.
 All the kids that considered me their mom.
 Those I welcomed into my home, fed, let stay overnight, listened to all their problems, paid for them to go places, all who called me mom, yet enable bad behavior. —Bah-bye!
 And I don’t feel sad or bad or even mad about it.
 I feel it’s about fucking time.
 And I’m loving it.

 I swear my body thanked me the second I hit the block button.